sourcenetwork/zanzi/docs/grokking-zanzibar-relbac/readme.md

 The set operations are applied to the resulting set of Nodes resulting from evaluating each Rewrite Rule.
 This evaluated final set of Nodes is effectively all the sucessors from a parent Relation Node.

-## Relation Graph Revisited
+## Conclusion

-Now, for some final thoughts on the abstractions defined in Zanzibar.

-We've seen how the Relation Tuples actually define a Graph of object-relations.
+We've seen how the Relation Tuples actually define a Graph of object-relations, which in turn can be used to resolve Access Requests
-This graph can be used to evaluate access requests and determine whether some user can do a certain operation to an object.

-The graph defined by the Tuples is a helpful picture of Zanzibar, but not the full picture.
+We've also seen how Usersets enables grouping users and applying a Relation to a set of users.
+Finally, we explored how the Userset Rewrite Rules can be used to define a Relation Hiearchy and how it supports Object hiearchies; both of these features are critical to ensure that Access Control Logic stays within Zanzibar.

-The actual Relation Graph is dynamically built by Zanzibar from the Relation Tuples and by evaluating the Relation Rewrite Rules.
+Althought the initial mention of the Relation Graph was extremely helpful to illustrate how it works, the reality is that the actual Relation Graph is dynamically built by Zanzibar from the Relation Tuples and by evaluating the Relation Rewrite Rules.
 The synergy between these two concepts is what powers Zanzibar's Access Control Model.

 Under that point of view, we can think of Zanzibar's API as operating over the dynamic Relation Graph.